ViragRajput/image-slider-project/README.md

 - **script.js**: JavaScript file for handling the image slider logic.
 - **images**: Folder containing image files.

+## Note
+This Image Slider project is a practical exercise to strengthen your HTML, CSS, and JavaScript skills.
+By building this simple slider, you'll gain hands-on experience in creating responsive interfaces and handling user interactions.
+Feel free to explore and customize the code to solidify your web development skills.

+Happy coding!

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or create a pull request.